AlexSiow/GettingAndCleaningData/CodeBook.md

 ### tBodyAccJerk-mean()-X
 ```
-Description   : The mean of the time domain body acceleration jerk signal in x axis.
+Description   : Mean of the time domain body acceleration jerk signal in x axis.
                 In this Tidy Data Set, each value of tBodyAccJerk-mean()-X is the average for each
                 activity and each subject.
 Class         : Numeric